The NGC Coin Grading Team

 David Vagi, Finalizer and Director NGC Ancients

-A lifelong numismatist, David Vagi has specialized in ancient Greek and Roman coins since 1985.
-He entered the field as a staff writer for Coin World, and later worked as a numismatist for Christie's, Superior Stamp and Coin, Spink America and Smythe, and operated Delphi International Ancient Arts.
-For nearly 20 years he has penned columns for leading industry publications including The Celator, Numismatic News, World Coin News, The Numismatist and Coin World.
-His two-volume Coinage and History of the Roman Empire earned 'book of the year' awards from the IAPN, PNG and NLG.
-He is a life member and Fellow of the ANS, and a life member of the ANA, for which he has taught weeklong courses on ancient coins since 1994.
+A lifelong numismatist, David Vagi has been studying ancient Greek and Roman coins since 1985.
+He entered the field as a staff writer for Coin World and later worked as a numismatist for the auction houses Christie’s, Superior Stamp and Coin, Spink America and R.M.
+Smythe before opening Delphi International Ancient Arts.
+For more than twenty years he has penned a column every month for a major numismatic publication, including Coin World, The Celator, Numismatic News, World Coin News and The Numismatist.
+His 1,294-page Coinage and History of the Roman Empire received ‘book of the year’ awards from the IAPN, PNG and NLG.
+He is a life member and Fellow of the ANS, and a life member of the ANA, for which he has taught more than fifteen weeklong courses on ancient coinage.